• Art magazine

 Street art

-Street art - also often urban art - is an art form that arises on public areas such as walls, streets, buildings, trains and bridges.
-It is often political and socially critical and is said to reach a wide audience.
-Pop Art , on the other hand, is an art direction that was created in the 1950s and focused on mass culture.
+Street art – also often urban art – is an art form created on public surfaces such as walls, streets, buildings, trains, and bridges.
+It is often politically and socially critical and intended to reach a broad audience.
+Pop art, on the other hand, is an art movement that emerged in the 1950s and focused on mass culture.

 It often uses pictures from advertising and popular culture and is known for its bright colors and clear lines.

-Numerous examples come in the form of guerrilla art , which is supposed to make a personal statement about society in which the artist lives.
+Numerous examples come in the form of guerrilla art , which is intended to make a personal statement about the society in which the artist lives.

 The work has developed from the beginnings of graffiti and vandalism into new forms in which artists are working on conveying embassies to an audience or just beauty.